KunalNamdas/Top-50-Programming-Questions-for-Logical-and-Problem-Solving-Skills-Basic-to-Intermediate-Leve/README.md

-Here’s a list of **50 programming questions** ranging from basic to intermediate level.
+**50 programming questions** ranging from basic to intermediate level.
 These questions focus on developing programming logic, data structures, algorithms, and problem-solving skills, suitable for most programming tests:

 ---